HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 3. Signal Theory and Modulation/section 3-1 Analog Modulation Methods.md

 ![Flat-Topping Waveform](../images/flat-topping.svg)

-#### Single Sideband: Solving AM's Problems
+#### Single Sideband: Trading Simplicity for Efficiency

-Single sideband was developed to solve AM's efficiency problems.
-If both sidebands contain the same information and the carrier contains no information, why not eliminate the waste?
+Single sideband was developed to maximize efficiency for point-to-point communications.
+If both sidebands contain the same information and the carrier contains no information, why not eliminate the redundancy?

 The phone emission that uses the narrowest bandwidth is single sideband. {{< link id="G8A07" >}} SSB eliminates the carrier and one sideband, keeping only the sideband that contains your voice.
-This gives SSB several advantages:
+This creates significant efficiency gains:
 - Uses half the bandwidth of AM
 - Puts all your power into the information-carrying signal
 - Provides better range with the same power
 - Reduces interference to adjacent frequencies

 > **Key Information:** Single sideband is the phone emission that uses the narrowest bandwidth.

+However, SSB comes with trade-offs.
+It requires more complex equipment, precise tuning, and more skill to operate effectively.
+AM remains preferred for broadcasting because it's simpler for listeners—any basic AM radio can receive it without precise tuning.
+SSB excels where efficiency and spectrum conservation matter most, particularly in amateur radio and other point-to-point services.

 ##### Creating SSB: The Two-Step Process